 Brace Fejica also contains a mosque and an Islamic graveyard.
 Graves visible from the exterior sadly showed 1993 as the year of death as did the tiered graveyard on the Croat side of the city, reflecting the suffering all sides encountered.

-I took a similar stroll around the city during Bosnia-Herzegovina’s final Group F match against Iran.
+I took a similar stroll around the city during Bosnia and Herzegovina’s final Group F match against Iran.
 I was in the east side for the first half where Manchester City’s Edin Džeko put the Balkan country in front.
-I popped over to the west side for the second half where the remaining two goals scored by Bosnia-Herzegovina were acknowledged positively.
+I popped over to the west side for the second half where the remaining two goals scored by Bosnia and Herzegovina were acknowledged positively.
 The match ended 3-1 with the city returning to normal service at full-time.

 The internal Bosnian football scene counts hooliganism as one of its problems but football worldwide is often the unfortunate and only portal that vacuous idlers are capable of expressing themselves through, differentiated only by the colours of the teams they purport to support.
-In Bosnia-Herzegovina football and hooliganism have been used by political entities as instruments to further their agenda.
+In Bosnia and Herzegovina football and hooliganism have been used by political entities as instruments to further their agenda.

 When visiting Mostar I stayed in the east side and obviously this is the area I became familiar with and the part which I have most to write about.
 But all sides in this city were welcoming and I was astounded by the numerous random acts of kindness I experienced.